 Home to fascinating culture, ancient architecture, and year-round sunshine, it’s no wonder Qatar is such an ideal destination for expats.
-According to Expat Insider Survey 2018, Qatar is clearly becoming increasingly popular with expats – especially expat families.
-This is mostly due to the rapid increase in the quality of education and healthcare, and the progressive nature of the country and its people.
+According to Expat Insider Survey 2018, Qatar is increasingly popular with expats – especially those with families.
+Some of the main reasons for its popularity is the quality of education and healthcare, and the progressive nature of the country and its people.

 Did you know, Doha -the capital of Qatar - was also recently given a listing as one of the 'Urban Wonders' by the New 7 Wonders Cities.